grnet/synnefo/docs/compute-api-guide.rst

 * **metadata** are ``key``:``value`` pairs of custom server-specific metadata.
   There are no semantic limitations, although the ``OS`` and ``USERS`` values should rather be defined

+* **tags** are Unicode bytestrings used to group and categorize virtual servers.
+  Tags follow the limitations of OpenStack:

+  * tags consist of 60 characters at most
+  * up to 50 tags per virtual server are allowed
+  * tags are non-empty and cannot contain characters '/' and ','

 * **project** (optional) is the project where the VM is to be assigned.
 If not given, user's system project is assumed (identified with the same uuid as the